matthew-brett/mpl-osx-binaries/README.rst

     sudo make install
 * Python.org python installed from the DMG installer.
 I've tested with Python 2.7 and 3.3.
 It might work with the system python, I haven't tried
+* For each python you want to install from, a version of numpy >= the required minimum version for matplotlib.
+At time of writing (v1.3.1) this was numpy 1.5

 Run with::